FOREX-Dollar gets global beating as stimulus, Brexit boost risk appetite

 By Suzanne Barlyn

-Dec 17 (Reuters) - The dollar fell to its lowest in more than two years against major currencies on Thursday as U.S. lawmakers wrangled over stimulus details, the Federal Reserve stuck to its current policy guns, and a post-Brexit trade deal boosted appetite for risk.
+Dec 17 (Reuters) - The dollar fell to its lowest in more than two years against major currencies on Thursday as U.S. lawmakers wrangled over stimulus details, while Bitcoin BTC= rose to a record high, amid surging interest from larger investors.

-After months of feuding and with a weekend deadline fast approaching, U.S. congressional negotiators were hammering out details of a $900 billion COVID-19 aid bill that leaders have vowed to pass before going home this year.
+Negotiations in the U.S. Congress over final details of a $900 billion COVID-19 aid bill could spill into the weekend, requiring another stopgap spending bill to avert a looming government shutdown, Republican Senate Majority Leader Mitch McConnell said on Thursday.

-The legislation is expected to include $600 to $700 stimulus checks, extend unemployment benefits, help pay for vaccine distribution and assist struggling small businesses.
+"We've got a global reflation on the way," said Axel Merk, president and chief investment officer at Merk Investments in Palo Alto, California, noting that investors are selling the dollar to buy other assets.

 The Federal Reserve on Wednesday said it would keep funnelling cash into financial markets until the U.S. economic recovery is secure.
 The promise of long-term help fell short of some investors' hopes of an immediate move.